-Leadership is closely tied to teamwork.
-Leadership and direction ensure a team can be successful.
-However, when people think of leadership, they sometimes bring to mind an outdated vision of someone who directs others through outward strength and decisiveness.
-More modern leadership requires the empathy and selflessness along with strong communication skills around motivating others.
-You want your team to be taking on tasks willingly because they see how it will serve everyone in the end.
+- This is not the outdated vision of someone who directs others through outward strength and decisiveness. - Leadership requires the empathy and selflessness along with strong communication skills around motivating others. - You want your team to be taking on tasks willingly because they see how it will serve everyone in the end.